-Term Description type Because all enumerations in Redfish are strings, the type term always has the string value.
+Term Description enumDeprecated Object that contains the deprecation guidance for each of the enumerations as name-value pairs. enumVersionDeprecated Object that contains the deprecation version information for each of the enumerations as name-value pairs. type Because all enumerations in Redfish are strings, the type term always has the string value.